orange-otter/hackathon-project/README.md

+Here is the updated `readme.md` with the requested note in the setup section.

 # Maritime SOF Analytics 🚢

 This full-stack web application extracts, analyzes, and visualizes data from maritime Statement of Facts (SOF) documents.
 It offers a user-friendly interface to upload SOF files (PDF, DOCX), intelligently parses them, and structures the data into a clean JSON format.
 The processed information is displayed on an interactive dashboard featuring sortable tables and a Gantt chart timeline of events.